 3. Know the Formulas, Methods, and Techniques

 Becoming well acquainted with the necessary formulas, methods, and techniques helps much.
 The more familiar you are with the basics, the less the struggle you will encounter trying to figure which basic to apply in a specific problem.
 Using the right formula for a problem is a good sign as it shows you are already halfway to answering the problem.
 Additionally, being familiar with the basics makes the student feel confident and prevents leaving questions attempted during an exam or test.
+Also, students can use some helpful sources and find much useful information such as dissertationteam.

 4. Memorize the Key Concepts